All About Digital Photos

 quality factor 10

 Pros: small image size, very good photographic reproduction, best format for emailing or posting to the web, compatible with virtually every image editor and viewer.
-Supports IPTC/XMP data (with certain software - see Labelling Photos).
+Supports IPTC/XMP metadata (with certain software - see Labelling Photos).

 Cons: "lossy" format, it compresses by removing information which can never be recovered, photo degradation after editing on save (even at highest quality setting).